 Drexel Health Checker

 A staff member of the COVID Tracing Team will contact you to facilitate testing and assist with isolation or quarantine if needed.
-In conjunction with the Philadelphia Department of Public Health, Student Health will also try to identify where the student may have been exposed to the infection and work to identify and confidentially alert additional contacts so they do not spread the virus.
+Student Health will also try to identify where you may have been exposed to the infection and work to identify and confidentially alert additional contacts so they do not spread the virus.
 Make sure to answer your phone so that contact tracers can reach you.
 If you are experiencing COVID symptoms and feel you need medical attention or have additional questions, please call the Student Health Center right away by phone (215.220.4700).

 Isolate in Place